-Throughout my education I have always had difficulties reading, but it was always disputed I had any form of dyslexia.
-I was eventually assessed as dyslexic at age 45, this was a full physcological assessment from The Dyslexia Institute.
+Throughout my education, I have always had difficulties reading, but it was always disputed I had any form of dyslexia.
+I was eventually assessed as dyslexic at age 45, this was a full psychological assessment from The Dyslexia Institute.
 On the Turner Index, a scale of A to F where A is no dyslexia and F is severe dyslexia, I was assessed at level C described as mild dyslexia.
 I have sought to find ways to make reading easier.
-This has lead me to look into ‘Visual Stress’ and how this can be assessed and managed.
+This has led me to look into ‘Visual Stress’ and how this can be assessed and managed.

 After being for an eye test and assessment at Jordan’s I was prescribed blue lenses and have found these much more successful compared with the reddish orange.
 There are some interesting YouTube videos giving much more information.
 The quality of the video is poor, but they are worth putting up with for the content.
 As a footnote, it’s also worth saying I suffer from far fewer migraine headaches nowadays since using the blue lenses.

 However, although the headaches have reduced significantly, they haven’t ceased, and I was still getting fairly regular headaches which seemed to be vision related.
 On my return visit to Jordan’s for a routine check after having had the blue glasses for two years, Ian Jordan thought something still wasn’t right if I was still getting regular vision-related headaches.
 So after various further tests, he tested my eyes independently for colour and found they were indeed different.
 My latest glasses are asymmetrical, one lens being blue and the other yellow.
 I’ve been getting asked about the latest frames, they are by Ronit Furst.